 Is cauliflower the new kale, or just an old favorite rediscovered and reinvented?
 A member of the nutrition-packed, cruciferous cabbage family along with Brussels sprouts and broccoli, cauliflower is anti-inflammatory and antioxidant-rich, and may boost both heart and brain health.
 Eating cauliflower provides impressive amounts of vitamin C, vitamin K, beta-carotene, and much more while supporting healthy digestion and detoxification.

-It also contains sulforaphane, a sulfur compound that has been linked to killing cancer stem cells, which can slow tumor growth.
-A great way to enjoy cauliflower is to bake it with olive oil, salt and pepper.
-I like to add turmeric (another anti-inflammatory) to give it an extra nutrition boost.
-I also include it in my Tofu Vegetable Stir Fry which provides plenty of health-boosting vegetables.
+I also add cauliflower to my Tofu Vegetable Stir Fry, which provides plenty of health-boosting vegetables.
 In addition to the cauliflower and protein-packed tofu, it contains broccoli, a good source of lutein, which can help prevent macular degeneration.
 Both the cauliflower and the kale in the recipe have phytonutrients that protect against cancer.
 I like to use a wok to prepare this dish, but a large skillet will do.
-Enjoy versatile cauliflower which is in season from September to June.
+You can now enjoy cauliflower much of the year in some parts of the country, but it’s peak season is from September to June.

 1 package (8 oz.) firm tofu

 1 Tbs. grated gingerroot